-It is essential you use the correct course code when you make your application.
-Check the CAO website for any changes to programme details
+It is essential to use the correct course code when making an application.
+Check the CAO website for any changes to programme details.

 In relation to the Children's and General (Integrated) Nursing programmes, Table 2 only indicates the children's healthcare agencies concerned.
 Clinical placements for General Nursing will be allocated by the general healthcare agencies associated with the HEI.